 - The use of condoms for casual encounters

-- HIV negative men taking pre-exposure prophylaxis (PrEP), currently not approved by the Therapeutic Goods Administration (TGA).
+- Pre-exposure prophylaxis (PrEP) taken by HIV- negative persons.
+Truvada is approved in Australia by the on 6 May 2016 the Therapeutic Goods Administration (TGA) of Australia approved the registration of Truvada for use as PrEP .
 Click here to find out options to access PrEP in Australia.

 - Men living with HIV who have a sustained undetectable viral load (UVL) and no sexually transmissible infections (STIs).